airbytehq/airbyte/docs/connector-development/tutorials/build-a-connector-the-hard-way.md

 spec.json
 ```

-Now, let's edit `source.py` to detect if the program was invoked with the `spec` argument and if so, output the connector specification.
+Now, let's edit `source.py` to detect if the program was invoked with the `spec` argument and if so, output the connector specification:

 ```python
 # source.py